ssmcosmic/pdf-color-changer/README.md

 # pdf-color-changer

 ## About
-This program slices a PDF into image slices, allows the user to replace specific colors in the PDF, and stiches the image slices back into an output PDF.
+This program splits a PDF into image slices, allows the user to replace specific colors in the PDF, and stitches the image slices back into an output PDF.

 ### Library    Versions
     img2pdf    0.5.1